 Learn more about our New 4+1 Firm system

 Our ambulatory practice continues to grow.
-Every resident has their own continuity clinic, either at the VA Medical Center or Parkland Memorial Hospital.
+Every resident has their own continuity clinic, either at the VA Medical Center or Parkland.
 With the 4+1 system, residents have clinic solely during their ambulatory week.
 This schedule allows the resident to focus their time primarily either on outpatient or inpatient medicine depending on their rotation.
 The structure is arranged to optimize continuity of care and ensure that each resident is fully trained in primary care internal medicine.
 Our primary care clinics are broken down into a system of small teams.
 Each house officer is part of a team practice of five providers, and together, those five residents co-manage all their team’s patients.
 Thus, if a primary care provider is absent, a member of his or her practice is always available to see their patient.
 This arrangement not only provides optimal continuity of care but also allows residents to experience primary care in a more real world setting.

 We have expanded our focus on outpatient subspecialty medicine, adding ambulatory rotations in infectious disease, rheumatology, and endocrinology, and these rotations are some of our most highly rated.
 There are also subspecialty clinic experiences for each +1 ambulatory week.
-These clinics have been chosen based on resident feedback and provide a wide variety of clinic experiences through UT Southwestern University Hospital, Parkland Memorial Hospital, and Dallas Veterans Affairs Medical Center.
+These clinics have been chosen based on resident feedback and provide a wide variety of clinic experiences through UT Southwestern University Hospitals, Parkland Memorial Hospital, and the Dallas Veterans Affairs Medical Center.

 In the last two years of residency, about half the time is spent on subspecialty, ambulatory, and consult rotations.
 The resident, working closely with attending faculty, handles most of the consultations on each service.
 Consult services give house officers the opportunity for more in-depth training in each of the medical specialties, by actively participating in the decision-making under the close supervision of faculty.
 Popular consult rotations include nephrology, infectious disease, hematology, gastroenterology, and a multitude of others.